MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 Microsoft Edge scans the metadata entries in the registry each time the browser starts, and makes any changes to the externally installed extensions.

-To update your extension to a new version, update the `version` string in the <!--todo: host? extension?--> manifest file, and then update the version in the registry.
+To update your extension to a new version, update the `version` string in the extension manifest file, and then update the version in the registry.

 You may need to uninstall externally installed extensions, which were installed as part of a bundle of software that was previously installed on the machine.
 To uninstall your extension, remove your preferences JSON file or remove the key from the registry.